Liakos182/Freecodecamp_Flexbox_photo_gallery/README.md

 # Freecodecamp_Flexbox_photo_gallery
-Am going to do the Freecodecamp project intruduction to flexvox here
+Am going to do the Freecodecamp project intruduction to flexvox herejust to get used to the git and github and get a grip of flex box